Part 2

 Hands at his sides, fingers spread, palms slightly forward, he made sure Ulayo’s breath remained against him, so that his scent would not be carried forward.

-Relished the feel of the ground beneath his toes.
+Relishing the details of the ground beneath his toes.

 There was still enough paste on his body to protect him from anything that wanted his blood.

-Directly before Eku, conical figures emerged from a mix of forest and grass.
+In front of Eku, conical figures emerged from the mix of forest and grass.

-Termite mounds, like sentinels, loomed where the trees thinned.
+Termite mounds, like vertical sentinels, rising where the trees thinned and the grass grew higher.

-Eku crept toward them, curiously trying to decipher new scents.
+Eku crept forward, curiously trying to decipher new scents.

 A colossal beast came into focus amongst the tubular shapes, even bigger than a vubu, maybe the length of a bull elephant.

-Black in the darkness, Eku could tell that it was hairless like an elephant, but with stumpy legs and an enormous head and neck.
-Growing from the nose was a spectacular horn taller than he was.
+Black in the grayscale, Eku could tell that it was hairless like an elephant, but had stumpy legs and an enormous head and neck.
+Grown from the nose was a single, spectacular horn, tapered to a point and as tall as Tiuti.

-Eku was but an accompaniment to Ulayo’s soft breath as he moved down the rise, but paused to listen, fascinated by the sounds made by the giant horned beast as it ripped and chewed the tough grass that none of the other hoofed beasts desired.
+Eku was but an accompaniment to Ulayo’s soft breath as he continued down the rise, but paused to listen, fascinated by the sounds made by the giant horned beast as it ripped and chewed the tough grass.

-He stopped again in the midst of tall grass, the river expanded before him, glinting with dawn’s first light, startled to see a dark band across the water and beyond that, a blemish on the horizon, rising out of the flatness, a lone mountain like a shadowed head with a brow of mint green catching the first fire of Ulanga.
+Eku was startled to see a dark band appear across the water and beyond that, a blemish on the horizon, rising out of the flatness high enough to catch Ulanga’s first fire with a brow of mint green.

-No longer a stealthy genet, but an excited human, Eku kept his discipline and remained ibe-bonakalio as he worked his way back to camp to tell his father.
+No longer a stealthy genet, but an excited human, Eku kept his discipline and remained ibe-bonakalio while working his way back to camp.

-The tribe was past the confluence of shatsheli-lambo and its largest tributary, the south-flowing river that drained the massive lake to the north, where the people were destined.
+The tribe had moved past the confluence of shatsheli-lambo and its largest tributary, the south-flowing river that drained the massive lake to the north, where the people were destined.

 Upriver from the conjoining, shatsheli-lambo remained monstrous, but a bit more tame, snaking her way across yet another broad, fertile plain.

-Once Ulanga was high, the people could easily see the dark line of the distant shore.
+Once Ulanga was high, the people could see the dark line of the distant shore.

-For days now, daily rains had soaked the ground and anything with roots grew at a frantic pace, allowing waka-waka large beasts to gorge.
+For days rain has soaked the ground; anything with roots grew at a frantic pace, allowing waka-waka-waka large beasts to gorge.

 Soon, the ground and plants would no longer absorb all of that water and the tributaries downstream would swell and shatsheli-lambo, as large as she was now, would significantly expand as swampy wetland.